People, Events, and Presentations

 Get highlights of OHIO-related activities in our nation’s capital, including the achievements of fellow Bobcats in this D.C.-focused edition of the OHIO Alumni newsletter produced by the Ohio University Alumni Association.

-OHIO, in conjunction with the National Academy of Engineering, presented the 2019 Fritz J. and Dolores H. Russ Prize in January at a ceremony in Washington, D.C.
-Considered the Pulitzer Prize of engineering, the award recognized Julio Palmaz, Leonard Pinchuk, John Simpson, Richard Schatz, and Paul Yock for innovations leading to the widespread adoption of percutaneous coronary intervention (PCI), previously known as angioplasty with stent or coronary angioplasty.
+OHIO, in conjunction with the National Academy of Engineering, presents the Fritz J. and Dolores H. Russ Prize, the largest bioengineering prize in the world, biennially every February at a ceremony in Washington, D.C.
+Equivalent to the Nobel Prize, it has honored the creators of the implantable heart pacemaker, the cochlear implant, the automated DNA sequencer, and kidney dialysis, among other inventions that improve the human condition.
+The 2019 prize recognized Julio Palmaz, Leonard Pinchuk, John Simpson, Richard Schatz, and Paul Yock for innovations leading to the widespread adoption of percutaneous coronary intervention (PCI), previously known as angioplasty with stent or coronary angioplasty.

 In 2011, the Voinovich School held the first Federal Government Alumni Luncheon in Washington D.C.
 Each year, attendees gather to share a meal, listen to distinguished speakers and honor the individual selected to receive Ohio University’s Outstanding Federal Government Alumnus award.
 Those honored include: